Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 Does my dough bowl have to be antique to look good?

 No, definitely not!
 While I am always partial to true vintage pieces, like THIS amazing one, there are great reproductions available.
 I especially love the wood color and style of THIS one and THIS one.
-You can find them anywhere from big box home stores to flea markets!
+You can find them anywhere from big box home stores, such as Hobby Lobby, to flea markets.
+One of mine is from an antique store.
+The others are from vintage markets and flea markets!

 However, it’s important to remember…if you love it, that’s all that matters!